Easy Dumpling Soup

 Notes

-- Look for small dumplings (also called potstickers and wontons, see above!) that fit on a spoon.
+- Ingredient notes: Look for small dumplings (also called potstickers and wontons, see above!) that fit on a spoon.
+Fresh ginger gives the best flavor, but frozen or tubed ginger will also work well as a shortcut.

 This post may contain affiliate links.
 They do not add any charge to you, but I will make a very small commission from them.
 I only link to products I use and recommend.
 Thank you for your support!